 - 1 cup freshly shredded Parmesan cheese

 - Sauté the sausage, onion and garlic.
-Set Instant Pot to SAUTE — NORMAL and add 1 tablespoon olive oil to the pot.
+Set Instant Pot to SAUTE — NORMAL and add 1 tablespoon oil from the sun-dried tomatoes to the pot.
 Once hot, add the sausage, onion, and garlic.
 Stirring occasionally and breaking the sausage up with a wooden spoon as you go, cook for 7-9 minutes, or until sausage is fully cooked and onions tender.
 Hit CANCEL to turn off the Instant Pot.

 - Remove the sausage and cook the pasta.
 Transfer the sausage mixture to a small bowl and set aside.
-If less than 1 tablespoon of fat remains, add a little olive oil to the pot.
-Crack your linguine in half and place them in the pot, fanning them out a bit so the noodles aren’t all pointing in the same direction.
-Add the water, and salt and gently agitate the water to coat the linguine.
-Add the sun-dried tomatoes and secure the lid, making sure the pressure valve is closed.
+Add sun-dried tomatoes plus 1 additional tablespoon of oil from the jar to the pot.
+Add the water, salt, and pasta.
+Crack longer pasta like linguine in half and fan it out a bit so the noodles aren’t all pointing in the same direction.
+Gently stir to coat the pasta and secure the lid, making sure the pressure valve is closed.
 Set the Instant Pot to PRESSURE COOK — HIGH for 8 minutes.

 - Do a 1-minute quick release.
 Once the pasta is finished, wait 1 minute and then quick-release the steam.
 Remove the lid and give noodles a stir, separating any that have stuck together.

 - Over low heat, stir in the remaining ingredients.
 Set the Instant Pot to SAUTE — LOW.
-Add the flour, lemon juice, half-and-half, sausage, spinach, and stir again.
-Add a little more water if needed, and cook for 2-3 minutes, stirring occasionally, until the spinach has wilted.
-Stir in the fresh Parmesan.
+Add the flour, lemon juice, half-and-half, sausage, spinach, and Parmesan; stir well.
+Cook for 2-3 minutes, stirring frequently, until the spinach has wilted and the cheese has melted.

 - Garnish and serve.
 Portion into bowls or onto plates.
 Top with additional Parmesan and freshly ground black pepper if desired.
 Serve immediately.